DrewThomasson/ebook2audiobookpiper-tts/README.md

 Explore the full power of this converter by running your Docker container.
 Customize the settings in the Gradio interface to suit your needs.

-For more details and updates, visit the [GitHub repository](https://github.com/DrewThomasson/ebook2audiobookpiper-tts).
+For more details and updates, visit the [DockerHub repository](https://hub.docker.com/repository/docker/athomasson2/ebook2audiobookpiper-tts).

 ## 🙏 Special Thanks